pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 In September 2021 we announced the **public preview** of a new [`Helm Release`]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/release">}}) which adds an additional option to the mix for Pulumi's Kubernetes users.
 As of [v3.15.0](https://github.com/pulumi/pulumi-kubernetes/releases/tag/v3.15.0) of the Pulumi Kubernetes SDK and Provider, this resource is now **Generally Available**.

-This guide discusses in some detail each of these options and provides a framework to determine using the right resource for your use case.
+This guide should help you choose the best option for your use case.

 ## Helm Chart Resources

-The [`Helm V2 Chart`]({{< relref "/registry/packages/kubernetes/api-docs/helm/v2/chart">}}), and [`Helm V3 Chart`]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/chart">}}) resources render the templates from your chart and applies them directly, which means all provisioning happens client-side using your Kubernetes authentication setup without needing a server-side component such as `Tiller`.
-These resources are implemented as [`Component Resources`]({{< relref "/docs/intro/concepts/resources/components/" >}}) which unlocks a number of benefits for Pulumi users, e.g.:
+The [`Helm V2 Chart`]({{< relref "/registry/packages/kubernetes/api-docs/helm/v2/chart">}}), and [`Helm V3 Chart`]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/chart">}}) resources render the templates from your chart and then manage them directly with the Pulumi Kubernetes provider.
+These resources are implemented as [`Component Resources`]({{< relref "/docs/intro/concepts/resources/components/" >}}) which provide a number of benefits for Pulumi users:

 ### Benefits

-1. Visibility into all resources encapsulated by the Chart in Pulumi's state, allowing users the ability to directly query properties of individual resources.
+1. Visibility into all resources encapsulated by the Chart in Pulumi's state, allowing users to directly query properties of individual resources.
-2. The above also allows Pulumi's Policy-as-Code framework - [`CrossGuard`]({{< relref "/docs/guides/crossguard/" >}}) to enforce policies on all resources installed by Helm charts
+2. Tight integration with Pulumi's Policy-as-Code framework - [`CrossGuard`]({{< relref "/docs/guides/crossguard/" >}}) to enforce policies on all resources installed by Helm charts
 3. Ability to leverage transformations to programmatically manipulate resources installed by Helm charts in any of the Pulumi supported programming languages
 4. Detailed previews and diffs rendered in the Pulumi CLI and Console for each Kubernetes resource resulting from Helm Chart config changes